CoEDL/elpis-wiki/Inferring-Transcriptions-for-New-Audio-Data-(Advanced).md

 `working_dir/input/config/text_corpora/`

-Any subdirectories included in this directory will also be searched for `.txt` files.
+Any subdirectories included in this directory will also be recursively searched for `.txt` files.
+The words in these text files that were not already included in the `additional_words.txt` file will be added to the wordlist.

 # Process for Inferring Transcriptions for New Audio